taddison/tjaddison.com/_posts/2018/2018-03-21-Pattern-SQL-Server-as-a-shared-cache-for-expensive-stored-procedures.md

 ---
 The following scaling rules will take you a long way if you are supporting an environment with a SQL Server datastore:

-- Cache as much as you can in the application tiers
+- Cache as much as you can in the application tier
 - Offload as much computation into the application as possible
 - Minimise the work high-volume queries have to do
 - Limit the number of transactions you do, and the work each transaction does